Buchatech/Jenkins/README.md

 # Jenkins on Kubernetes Deployment
-Jenkins deployment for Kubernetes with persistent storage.
+Jenkins deployment for Kubernetes with persistent storage in the YAML folder.
   <br>
   <br>
- NOTE: This deploys a Load Balancer service on port 8080.
+ <b>NOTE:</b> This deploys a Load Balancer service on port 8080.
 To access Jenkins i.e. http://IPOFLB:8080
  <br>
  <br>
 Get Jekins <b>initialadminpassword</b> from the logs after deployment: